Global salary comparison: net pay, rent and purchasing power

 Key questions for this topic

-The page puts gross pay, net pay, tax and social deductions, rent pressure and PPP into one view.
-That makes it easier to see whether a high nominal salary still looks strong after real-life costs.
+The page combines local median gross, net pay, tax and payroll deductions, rent pressure and purchasing power.
+That makes it easier to judge whether a country looks strong after real-life costs and not just in headline salary terms.

 What this page covers

-• Brings salary, housing costs and lifestyle value into one comparison.
+• Brings salary, housing costs and lifestyle value into one broader market comparison.

 • Can lead into pairwise comparisons such as Germany vs Switzerland.